Profess0ro/Badminton_fictipnal_club/README.md

 # Testing

-I´ve made an external markdown file for testing and validation This file can be found [here](TESTING.md).
+I´ve made an external markdown file for testing and validation. <br>This file can be found [here](TESTING.md).

 - ### [Go back to the content list](#content)